 They have been called on, at least to acknowledge this more simple theory with its actual numbers that define the first three minutes of creation then goes on out to this current moment in just over 200 notations, or doublings, or steps.
 Hawking was sent an email on October 7, 2016 to request that review.
 Guth was sent a copy of the Hawking note and then his own very similar email on October 10.

-The big bang and its inflation of Stephen Hawking and Alan Guth have no numbers for the first four notation.
-There model is not a strong predictive model.
-The power of 2 is the antithesis; it is all numbers and profoundly predictive.
+The big bang and its inflation of Stephen Hawking and Alan Guth have no numbers for the first sdixty-four notations.
+Their model is not a strong predictive model.
+The power of 2 is the antithesis; it is all numbers; it is profoundly predictive.
 The charge in these emails to the two distinguished scientists begins, “Big Bang cosmology is not necessary; the needed inflation is defined within the doublings from the Planck scale to the Age of the Universe.”
 3

 Although all the numbers can be readily tracked across all 202 columns within the 34-page chart, interpreting those numbers is still very early-stage work and to get help with that analysis, we have gone right to the top of the big bang industry and to many of the big bang’s strongest advocates and true believers.